 The Enable debug mode is an optional field that allows you to add trace information to log files.
 These files are created by Power BI Desktop when you enable tracing in the application using the Diagnostics tab in the Options menu.
 Note that the default value for Enable debug mode is false and in this scenario there will be no trace data, from Denodo Power BI Custom Connector, in the log files.

 The next step, before showing the Navigator window that displays a preview of the available data in Denodo Virtual DataPort, will request authentication data.
 The Denodo Power BI Custom Connector supports two authentications types: Windows and Basic.

-When you decide to use Windows authentication, Power BI Desktop is going to connect to Virtual DataPort using Kerberos pass-through authentication.
+When you decide to use Windows authentication, Power BI Desktop is going to connect to Virtual DataPort using Kerberos authentication.

 For more information, check the setting up process of a DSN in the Denodo Platform documentation.

 This authentication type allows you to connect Power BI Desktop to your Virtual DataPort data using your Virtual DataPort server credentials.